Detailed guides to painful problems, treatments & more

 Tags: IT band pain, running, knee, leg, limbs, pain problems, overuse injury, injury, exercise, self-treatment, treatment, tendinosis

-Four articles on PainSci cite Fairclough 2006: 1.
+Four pages on PainSci cite Fairclough 2006: 1.
 The Complete Guide to IT Band Syndrome2.
 The Complete Guide to Patellofemoral Pain Syndrome3.
 IT Band Stretching Does Not Work4.
 Does the IT Band Move After All?

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.